How to buy Academies Australasia Group (AKG) shares

 Academies Australasia Group Limited is an education & training services business based in Australia.
-Academies Australasia Group shares (AKG) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.28 – a decrease of 5.08% over the previous week.
+Academies Australasia Group shares (AKG) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Academies Australasia Group has a trailing 12-month revenue of around $42.6 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Academies Australasia Group

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the Australian Securities Exchange (ASX).
 Our table below can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for Academies Australasia Group.
 Find the share by name or ticker symbol: AKG.
 Research its history to confirm it's a solid investment against your financial goals.